Whitecloud, Nodaway County, Missouri

-Extinct hamlet in northwest Missouri, U.S.
+Extinct hamlet in Missouri, U.S.

 Whitecloud (also spelled White Cloud) is an extinct community in southern Nodaway County, in the U.S. state of Missouri.
-It is about 12 miles south of Maryville, Missouri, the county seat, being just west of US Route 71.
+It is about 12 miles south of Maryville, Missouri, and is just west of US Route 71.
+One 19th Century map erroneously located the settlement northwest of Maryville.

 History

-A post office called White Cloud was established in 1856, and remained in operation until 1901.
+A post office called White Cloud was established in 1856 and remained in operation until 1901.
 The community was named after nearby White Cloud Creek.